Bella Petite Editor Ann Lauren does the research on Tanning Beds and The Sun. What You Need To Know. TO TAN, OR NOT TO TAN.

 WARNING LABELS AND RISKS

-At this time, the warning labels are so tiny on the tanning beds, many women claim they don’t take the “risk warning.”
+Unfortunately, the warning labels on the tanning beds are too small.
+Many women claim they don’t take the “risk warning” seriously at all.

 How many people have died from cigarettes and live with major health problems as a result?